alexnj/chromedriver-bug-repro-templates-fork/macos-selenium-mochajs/README.md

     - The sample test navigates to `https://www.google.com`.
 You can modify this test to add your specific reproduction steps.

-### Targeting a Specific Chrome Version

-You can specify a particular version of Chrome/ChromeDriver using the `BROWSER_VERSION` variable in the script.
-This is useful for testing against a specific build or regression testing.

-If `BROWSER_VERSION` is not provided, the script automatically resolves and downloads the latest build from the Chrome Canary channel.

 ## For local testing

 - Have the appropriate version of Node.js installed.